 Let’s look at what these mean.

-Attributes are the bits of data that constitute the differences between otherwise similar products.
-Every company that sells products knows these attributes today as the columns on their Excel spreadsheets.
+Attributes are the data bits that constitute the differences between otherwise similar products.
+Today, every company that sells products knows these attributes as the columns on their Excel spreadsheets.

-We list attributes first because they are the first step in configuring a PIM to your unique needs.
-You need to create all of the attributes you need to successfully market and sell your products.
+We list attributes because they are the first step in configuring a PIM to your unique needs.
+You must create the attributes to market and sell your products successfully.

 Attributes can be: